psadmin-io/ps-vagabond/README.md

 # WIN_VERSION = "2016"
 ```

-The Windows virtual machine is an evaulation version of Windows 2016 and is only intended for demonstration purposes.
+The Windows virtual machine is an evaluation version of Windows 2016 and is only intended for demonstration purposes.
 [You can build your own base Windows VM](https://www.vagrantup.com/docs/virtualbox/boxes.html) with a licensed copy of Windows to use for testing and production support.

 Usage
 -----